cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 | title       | Power Forecast Model                                  |
 | description | Solution model for WindFarm power production forecast |

 The most important part of the metadata sheet is the `prefix` and `schema`.
-The `prefix` is used to indicate that this solution model will be in a different namespace than the enterprise model.
+The `prefix` is used differentiate the solution model from the enterprise model.
+If Olav set the `prefix` to the same as the enterprise model, this would mean that this is an extension of the enterprise model and not a new model.
 The `schema` is used to tell **NEAT** that this model is an extension of the enterprise model and that it should be validated against it.

 For more information on the metadata sheet, see [here](../../terminology/rules.md#metadata-sheet).